pixel-tree/cloudy-logic/README.md

 pip install -r requirements.txt
 ```

-For local development and testing run:
+For development and testing run:

 ```
 python cloudy_logic.py
 ```

-You now have access through to the application through [localhost](http://localhost:8000).
+You now have access to the application through [localhost](http://localhost:8000).

-For deployment configure a production WSGI such as *gunicorn* and use *wsgi.py* instead.
+For deployment configure a production WSGI such as *Gunicorn* and use *wsgi.py* instead.
 For more information on this see [Gunicorn docs](https://docs.gunicorn.org/en/stable/index.html).